echiu/Composer/README.md

 ## Overview

 This project explores the obscure line between sound and music.
 Is there a clear distinction between consonance and dissonance?
 It involves programming music theory into code and using computers to procedurally generate a never-ending and constantly-changing piece.
-Music theory includes modes, progressions, modulations, inversions, arpeggios, instruments, rhythms, and dynamics.
+Music theory includes modes, progressions, modulations, inversions, and arpeggios.
 The software is programmed in Javascript, and uses a variety of computer science concepts.
 Modes are modeled with arrays, progressions are modeled with deterministic finite automatons, modulations are modeled with searching algorithms, and so forth.

 ## Modes